raginimangla/ski-powder-alert-service/docs/tutorials/manage-alerts.md

 3. Click **Send** to make the request.

-4. Review the response body, which should confirm the creation of the alert with the specified criteria.
+4. Review the response body.
+It should confirm the creation of the alert with the specified criteria.

 ### Update an Existing Alert